 Sometimes when you’re learning that can lead to serious “Feels bad, man” moments.
 Don’t sweat it.
 Just keeping playing and working on your game.
 It will take some time to get the hang of it.

-Without knowing the context of hand you can’t arbitrarily say what hand is going to win but there are hands than tend to win more than others.
+Without knowing the context of a played hand you can’t arbitrarily say what hand is going to win but there are hands than tend to win more than others.

 Say you have pocket fives.
 The flop comes A-8-5.
 This is pretty much an ideal flop because your hand strength is very concealed.
 People are going to have a very hard time putting you on that exact hand and they may have even flopped a big pair of aces.